Azure/deployment-stacks/TUTORIAL.md

    -DeploymentSubscriptionId 'mySubId'
 ```

-For subscription scoped stack New/Set commands, you may specify a resource group name for a resource group that you would like your underlying deployment to be deployed into, but it is not required.
-These commands will default to deploying the underlying stack deployment at the same subscription scope as the stack if no resource group name is provided.
+For subscription-scoped deployment stack `new` and `set` commands, you can optionally specify a resource group name instead.
+This resource group will be used to store the deployment stack resources.
+If you don't specify a resource group name, the deployment stack service will create a new resource group for you.

+> [!NOTE]
+> Most customers want to scope their deployment stacks at the resource group scope.

-CLI Parameter: `deployment-resource-group-name`
+CLI parameter: `deployment-resource-group-name`
-powershell Parameter: `DeploymentResourceGroupName`
+PowerShell carameter: `DeploymentResourceGroupName`

 ```azurecli
 az stack sub create `